modular-component/website/docs/usage/testing-components.md

 Now it's possible that those components have some internals that make it difficult to test our form without knowing the internal behavior of the components.
 Our tests would become tightly coupled, and we don't want that.
 Here for instance, we cannot reliably know how to select the actual HTML input or to trigger the `onChange` callback.
+But what if we could select the _component instance_ instead, and manually trigger callback props?

 For this use-case, we could use a component stage to easily allow mocking our sub-components without relying on module mocking.
 For that, let's update our component: